codedentwickler/BakingAppIOS/README.md

 # BakingApp iOS

-A Functioning IOS equivalent App of this [BakingApp](https://github.com/codedentwickler/BakingApp) Android
+An iOS equivalent App of my Udacity [BakingApp](https://github.com/codedentwickler/BakingApp) Android Project

 Feature
 This app used the MVP architechture